Parental Leave Allowance

 The NLMA Parental Leave Allowance is available to physician parents of a newborn or newly adopted child.
 All eligible physicians are encouraged to apply.

-• The allowance provides partial income replacement for a physician parent who takes a temporary leave (of not more than 18 months) from practice for the birth/adoption of a child.
+- The allowance provides partial income replacement for a physician parent who takes a temporary leave (of no more than 18 months) from practice for the birth/adoption of a child.

 Eligibility